cds-snc/e-briefing-service/README.md

 ## Heads up!

-This project is still early in development and some of the processes involved in running, installing, and loading data into the app are meant to be temporary work-arounds until a more full-featured product can be developed.
+This project is still early in development and some of the processes involved in running, installing, and loading data into the app are meant to be temporary work-arounds until more of this functionality can be fleshed out.
 See more details about this over in the [E-Briefing App repository](https://github.com/cds-snc/e-briefing-app).

 See also this [TODO](TODO.md) list for some of the features we think will be needed for this to be a more complete product.